Home 5 Blog 5 Commitment and a Call to Action

 While many of us may believe we and our spaces are supportive, there are small ways that we may not be.
 From our language, forms, and bathrooms, our intentions can be undermined in harmful ways.
 While we at Hexagon Psychology are working our way through this process, we are connecting with organizations who provide information on these basics, and most importantly provide accurate up-to-date recommendations based both on research and the voiced needs of the community.

-The Airdrie Pride Society provides accessible training that many Hexagon practitioners have accessed through the society’s partnership with Rocky View Schools.
-Skipping Stone Foundation, based in Calgary, also runs training including more specialized training for mental health practitioners to become Trans affirming providers.
-As part of the trans-affirming network (TAN), practitioners can be more easily found by those seeking affirming services as well as continue their competency with access to group case consultations.
+Skipping Stone Foundation, based in Calgary, runs specialized training for mental health practitioners to become trans-affirming providers.
+As part of the trans-affirming network (TAN), practitioners can be more easily found by those seeking affirming and trainings are eligible for CE credit with the both the Alberta College of Social Workers and College of Alberta Psychologists.
 All funds paid to these trainings go back to programming and supports for the community.
-Currently, there are only two Trans Affirming Network certified providers in Airdrie.
-Hexagon Psychology’s very own and Holeigh Urquhart out of Bloom Narratives.

 Whether you want to seek to understand how to make your practice and spaces safer, understand the barriers to care, or develop your clinical skills in affirming mental health practices, we all can do better.